WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 ```

 ### Version
 This field describes the format of the `theme.json` file.
-The current and only version is 1.
+Previously, the version used was only 1.
+With WordPress 5.9 introduced a new v2 with new keys.
+Follow [this](https://make.wordpress.org/core/2022/01/08/updates-for-settings-styles-and-theme-json/) link to find out more on v2.

-WordPress 5.8 will ignore the contents of any `theme.json` whose version is not equals to the current.
-Should the Gutenberg plugin need it, it'll update the version and will add the corresponding migration mechanisms from older versions.
+As of now, WordPress will ignore any version that is not the current one.
+If you have used v1 previously, you don’t need to update the version in the v1 file to v2, as it’ll be transformed into v2 at runtime for you.
+Each version potentially introduces new keys and might rename the old ones.
+In that case, the old key name becomes invalid and will need to be updated to the new key name.

 ### Settings